-- 6.89 GE10 of the UDP relates to a network of green corridors and green links, which the policy states will be: - a) Protected from development that would detract from their mainly green and open character or which would cause serious ecological damage; - b) Enhanced by encouraging development that increases their value for wildlife and recreation; - c) Extended by creating new open space in areas of desired green links. - 6.90 The written policy of GE10 does not expressly identify the location of 'green corridors' and 'green links'.
+- 6.90 GE10 of the UDP relates to a network of green corridors and green links, which the policy states will be: - a) Protected from development that would detract from their mainly green and open character or which would cause serious ecological damage; - b) Enhanced by encouraging development that increases their value for wildlife and recreation; - c) Extended by creating new open space in areas of desired green links. - 6.91 The written policy of GE10 does not expressly identify the location of 'green corridors' and 'green links'.
 The supporting text to the policy references a 'Green Network' as shown in Map 4.
-The map does provide very broad locations comprising green linkages, however there is no reference to Map 4 within the written policies, nor are these networks shown on the UDP Proposals Map. - 6.91 Furthermore although offered in paragraph 76 of the Framework, the site has not been designated as a Local Green Space through a local or neighbourhood plan, whereby additional protection would be afforded to the site. - 6.92 The draft Sites and Policies document, although now withdrawn, indicated the LPA's direction of travel regarding policy designations.
-This document identified the site as a Countryside Area (outside of the Green Belt), whilst Fox Glen was identified as Open Space, presumably reflecting its public access.
-Therefore the site was not identified as part of the Green Network. - 6.93 GE10(a) relates to the green and open nature of the site and its ecological function.
-The ecological aspect of the site is addressed under the relevant sub-heading below and is found to be enhanced by the proposed development. - 6.94 In terms of whether the proposals detract from the green and open nature of the site, this is a lesser test than that set out in LR5(c) (significantly detract).
-Furthermore it is questionable, as above, whether the site is formally classified as part of such a green network in policy terms. - 6.95 In any case, Green Corridors are defined in the supporting text to the policy as providing 'an attractive urban environment in which to live and work'.
+The map does provide very broad locations comprising green linkages, however there is no reference to Map 4 within the written policies, nor are these networks shown on the UDP Proposals Map.
+As such, the site at best can only be regarded as being in the general location of such a corridor. - 6.92 GE10(a) relates to the green and open nature of the site and its ecological function.
+The ecological aspect of the site is addressed under the relevant sub-heading below and is found to be enhanced by the proposed development.
+As the principle function of the policy appears to be with regard to the ecology then this finding should be given weight in determining general conformity with this policy. - 6.93 In terms of whether the proposals detract from the green and open nature of the site, this is a lesser test than that set out in LR5(c) (significantly detract).
+Furthermore it is questionable, as above, whether the site is formally classified as part of such a green network in policy terms.

+- 6.94 In any case, Green Corridors are defined in the supporting text to the policy as providing 'an attractive urban environment in which to live and work'.
 This does not therefore suggest that an element of built form within a site will necessarily conflict with the objectives of identifying an area as such.
-A large area of green space is retained and

-- access enhanced as part of the proposals and this is considered to represent a benefit of the scheme when weighed in the wider planning balance. - 6.96 The LPA response concentrated wholly on the perceived conflict with part (a) of the GE10.
-However it is considered that parts (b) and (c) of the policy represent the elements of the policy that could be considered to provide a greater degree of consistency with the Framework, due to being positively worded. - 6.97 In respect of GE10(b) it is clear from the supporting reports provided with the application that the ecological function of the site could be enhanced by the proposed development.
-In addition, the recreational value of the site will be significantly enhanced by providing accessible informal and formal spaces for the local community. - 6.98 In respect of GE10(C) the proposal for new publically accessible open space within a desirable green link area is strongly supported by the proposals and whilst the weight to be afforded to the policy is limited, it is considered that the proposals are in accordance with the relevant parts of the policy.
+A large area of green space is retained as part of the proposals and this is considered to represent a benefit of the scheme when weighed in the wider planning balance. - 6.95 The LPA response concentrated wholly on the perceived conflict with part (a) of the GE10.
+However, as demonstrated by the ecological assessment the proposal is likely to result in an ecological benefit rather than harm, so the objectives are met.
+Also, it is considered that parts (b) and (c) of the policy represent the elements of the policy that could be considered to provide a greater degree of consistency with the Framework, due to being positively worded. - 6.96 In respect of GE10(b) it is clear from the supporting reports provided with the application that the ecological function of the site could be enhanced by the proposed development.
+In addition, the recreational value of the site will be significantly enhanced by providing a wildlife habitat as well as accessible informal and formal spaces for the local community. - 6.97 In respect of GE10(C) the proposal for new publically accessible open space within a desirable green link area is strongly supported by the proposals and whilst the weight to be afforded to the policy is limited, it is considered that the proposals are in accordance with the relevant parts of the policy.